mrdbidwill/mrdbid-p/README.md

 The main project, mrdbid.com will be done using Laravel.
 This will free me from the security headaches that require more time, attention and know how than I possess.

-So, while this is working code, hopefully, it has not (and will not ) been rigorously tested.
+So, while this is working code, hopefully, it has not been rigorously tested.
+Nor is it likely to be since I will move on to the Laravel side.

 At a minimum, I hope it saves someone some time with data input.